 In the PragerU video, the talking head is on loan from CNN, which of course has led many Prager cultists to comment that, hey, if even the hard-left CNN says it, it must really be true.
 Except, of course, that CNN is not leftist at all — it’s very much in the center, which is why right-wing extremists try to brand it as leftist in an effort to shift the goalposts.
 But we’ve discussed that before.
 And we’ve also mentioned that the network has employed several shills for the White House Occupant, including the one in this video.

-And if we really want to know what the W.H.O. actually said, it’s not hard to find out.
+If we really want to know what the W.H.O. actually said, it’s not hard to find out.
 There’s video of the remarks in question.
 And here, courtesy of Politifact, is a transcript of the relevant section.
 (Emphasis added, and a name has been changed — most certainly not to protect the innocent.)

 Reporter: “Mr. President, are you putting what you’re calling the alt-left and white supremacists on the same moral plane?”